opena11y/ainspector-for-firefox/README.md

 ## Version History

+### 2.1.4
+* Added information button to rule summary and element summary grids to provide documentation on the meaning of the symbols

 ### 2.1.2
 * Updated evaluation library to fix the ccr calculation bug for rgba values
 * Updated CCR details to include computed hex colors for foreground and background